Jenis-winsta/WD-Practical1/README.md

-# project1
+# Project1
-This is my first project
+This is my first Practical for HTML
+Creating a timetable